Learnability

-In software testing learnability, according to ISO/IEC 9126, is the capability of a software product to enable the user to learn how to use it.
+In Machine learning, learnability describes the extent to which an algorithm can improve its performance, typically measured by its ability to generalize from training data to unseen data to perform tasks.
+Unlike human learning, it is based on statistical pattern recognition and is driven by large-scale data processing and parameter optimization rather than lived experience, socioeconomic status, or environmental influences, etc. In software testing learnability, according to ISO/IEC 9126, is the capability of a software product to enable the user to learn how to use it.
 Learnability may be considered as an aspect of usability, and is of major concern in the design of complex software applications.